rtacconi16/first-spring-project/README.md

 __What is Spring Boot?__

-- Spring is a comprehensive and modular opinionated framework for building Java-based enterprise applications.
+- Spring Boot is a comprehensive and modular opinionated framework for building Java-based enterprise applications.
 - Spring's core feature is Inversion of Control (IoC) through Dependency Injection.
 It allows developers to manage and inject dependencies into their application components, promoting loose coupling and easier testing.
 - Remove complexity and boilerplate code
-- data access easier to implement
+- Data access easier to implement

 **Why Spring?**